-19. Related Party Transactions
+20. Related Party Transactions

 The Company uses the services of a travel agency owned by a relative of one of the Company's key stockholders.
-During the years ended December 31, 2020, 2019 and 2018, the Company incurred travel related expenses in the amount of approximately \$0.1 million, \$0.3 million and \$0.2 million respectively, in connection with these services.
+During the years ended December 31, 2021, 2020 and 2019, the Company incurred travel related expenses in the amount of approximately \$0.1 million, \$0.1 million and \$0.3 million respectively, in connection with these services.

-The Company has leased office space in the United States and the Netherlands from an affiliate.
-Rental expense recorded for the years ended December 31, 2020, 2019 and 2018 in connection with this leased space was less than \$0.1 million, \$0.1 million and \$0.1 million, There were no outstanding amounts due to or from related parties as of December 31, 2020 and 2019.
+The Company has historically leased office space in the United States and the Netherlands from an affiliate.
+Rental expense recorded for the years ended December 31, 2021, 2020 and 2019 in connection with this leased space was approximately \$0.1 million, \$0.1 million and \$0.1 million, respectively.
+There were no outstanding amounts due to or from related parties as of December 31, 2021 and 2020.

-The Company's Chief Executive Officer and the Company's President and Chief Operating Officer, both of whom are also members of the Company's board of directors, are the two sole members of the board of directors of the Lemonade Foundation.
-The Company contributed 500,000 shares of common stock with a fair market value of \$24.36 per share (see Note 15), and recorded \$12.2 million of non-cash expense within general and administrative expense for the year ended December 31, 2020.
+The Company's Co-Chief Executive Officers, both of whom are also members of the Company's board of directors, are the two sole members of the board of directors of the Lemonade Foundation.
+The Company contributed 500,000 shares of common stock with a fair market value of \$24.36 per share (see Note 16), and recorded \$12.2 million of non-cash expense within general and administrative expense for the year ended December 31, 2020.
+There were no outstanding amounts due to or from the Lemonade Foundation as of December 31, 2021.
 The Company had a receivable of \$0.1 million from the Lemonade Foundation in connection with certain expenses paid for by the Company on behalf of the Lemonade Foundation as of December 31, 2020.

-20. Commitments and Contingencies
+21. Commitments and Contingencies